16 Best Movies to Watch Just for the Clothes

 ‘The Age of Innocence’

 Martin Scorsese’s Victorian-era romance about upper-class bullies won the Best Costume Oscar, but even that achievement does not even cover how good these costumes are.
 You’ll see obsessive recreations of high society fashions known for their intricate uses of silk brocade, beads, and bustles.
 Every detail was authentic and stunning.
 Thank goodness the cinematographer had the good sense to linger on all those details, from gloves to satin slippers to hairpins.
 Michelle Pfieffer and Daniel Day-Lewis play doomed paramours, but their sad tale basically accessorizes the outfits instead of the other way around.
-Check out these 11 movies you forgot won Oscars.

 This fantasy adventure film brings a new take to the fairytale Snow White.
 All of the gowns in this movie are works of art and reveal new details from every angle.
 There’s no actress better than Julia Roberts, who plays the wicked stepmother, to sport the grand red and stunning white gowns that somehow add to her evil demeanor.